filecoin-project/lotus-docs/content/en/storage-providers/operate/sector-pledging.md

 toc: true
 ---

-## Reasons to pledge sectors
+## Reasons to pledge CC-sectors

-As [explained in "How mining works"](https://docs.filecoin.io/mine/how-mining-works/#power-and-rewards), the amount of power of a miner in the Filecoin network is directly proportional to the amount of live storage (active sectors) contributed to the network.
-Miners with more power have more chances to be selected to mine new blocks.
+As [explained in "How mining works"](https://docs.filecoin.io/mine/how-mining-works/#power-and-rewards), the amount of power of a storage provider in the Filecoin network is directly proportional to the amount of live storage (active sectors) contributed to the network.
+Storage providers with more power have more chances to be selected to mine new blocks.

-By sealing sectors with random data, a miner can demonstrate to the network that it can potentially offer that much storage for real deals when there is enough demand or when it decides to do so.
-This is known as _pledging_.
-In the meantime, pledged sectors work similar to regular sectors and result in an increase in the miner's power.
+By sealing sectors with random data, a storage provider can demonstrate to the network that it can offer that much storage, and later upgrade these sectors with real data by utilizing Snap Deals.

-Taking the above into account, **pledging sectors [on mainnet] network makes most sense when doing it at a scale where it provides enough power to have real chances to mine new blocks**.
-Otherwise, it is only useful for testing purposes.
+Taking the above into account, **pledging sectors makes the most sense when doing it at a scale where it provides enough power to have real chances to mine new blocks, and also to indicate to potential clients that you have a capacity to store large amounts of real data**.

 {{< alert icon="tip" >}}
-Pledging one sector during miner setup can be useful to test how long the sealing process takes and make sure that the miner's hardware is correctly configured before taking on real deals.
+Pledging a sector can be useful to test how long the sealing process takes and makes sure that the hardware is correctly configured before taking on real deals.
 {{< /alert >}}

-## Pledging a sector
+### Pledging a CC-sector

 To pledge a sector use: